 In 1972, Forte introduced a whole network of roadside hotels under the name Little Chef Lodge.
 At the time Little Chef was aimed mainly at businessmen, and the availability of a cheap overnight halt next door would increase the late night and early morning trade.
 These used more simple architecture than the grand hotels that had been built so far, and their no-frills service was new to the UK too.
 Attaching it to an existing restaurant kept costs down, for example by sharing a car park.

-By the 1980s, Forte rapidly expanded their network of motels, under their budget American brand Travelodge.
-These were usually still attached to a Little Chef, and used a very simple building design that could be easily and cheaply replicated.
+In 1983 the English Tourist Board published a report stating more budget accommodation was needed.
+They welcomed the Little Chef Lodge format.
+At this time Forte rapidly expanded their network of motels, under their budget American brand Travelodge.
+These were still usually attached to a Little Chef, and used a very simple building design that could be easily and cheaply replicated.
 Rivals soon wanted to get in on the action: Granada created Granada Lodge, which like Travelodge became a common sight on major roads.
 Whitbread created Travel Inn, and turned it into the biggest budget hotel chain in the country.

 While those familiar with American culture may have called these 'motels', both brands would insist that the correct term was 'lodge'.